JNRowe/upoints/README.rst

 Requirements
 ------------

-``upoints``'s only strict requirements beyond the Python_ standard library are click_ and lxml_, and as such should run with Python 3.6 or newer.
-If ``upoints`` doesn't work with the version of Python you have installed, drop me a mail_ and I'll endeavour to fix it.
+``upoints``’s only strict requirements beyond the Python_ standard library are click_ and lxml_, and as such should run with Python 3.6 or newer.
+If ``upoints`` doesn't work with the version of Python you have installed, drop me a mail_ and I’ll endeavour to fix it.

 The module has been tested on many UNIX-like systems, including Linux and OS X, but it should work fine on other systems too.

-To run the tests you'll need pytest_.
+To run the tests you’ll need pytest_.
 Once you have pytest_ installed you can run the tests with the following commands:

 .. code:: console